zoonoo/azure-docs.ko-kr/articles/best-practices-auto-scaling.md

 <properties
-   pageTitle="자동 크기 조정 지침 | Microsoft Azure" description="자동 크기 조정이 응용 프로그램에 필요한 리소스를 동적으로 할당하는 방법에 대한 지침입니다." services="" documentationCenter="na" authors="dragon119"
+   pageTitle="Autoscaling guidance | Microsoft Azure"
+   description="Guidance on how to autoscale to dynamically allocate resources required by an application." services="" documentationCenter="na" authors="dragon119"